DataDog/integrations-core/gitlab_runner/README.md

 ## Setup
 ### Installation

 The Gitlab Runner check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Gitlab servers.

+If you need the newest version of the Gitlab Runner check, install the `dd-check-gitlab_runner` package; this package's check overrides the one packaged with the Agent.
+See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 ### Configuration